About Projects Experience Contact

 NeoAlarm

 Reliability-first Android alarm app.
 Flutter UI shell backed by a native Kotlin alarm engine that survives Doze, process death, reboots, and lock-screen constraints.
-Mission-based dismissal enforced natively, not just visually.
+Mission-based dismissal enforced natively.
+Location alarms via geofencing with hybrid approach-assist.
+28-finding security and reliability audit driven.

 NeoAlarm Home Screen Active Alarm Screen